Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/introduction.rst

 Introduction
 ************

-In this section will be described tools for manipulating objects in Object Mode.
+In this section describes tools for manipulating objects in Object Mode.
-All editing tools can be found in Object menu and/or in Tool Shelf.
+All editing tools can be found in Object menu..

 .. _bpy.ops.object.delete: